department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits.md

 ### Can I get education benefits?

-**You may qualify for education benefits if you’re the child or spouse of a Servicemember** and one of the below descriptions is true of the Servicemember.
+**You may qualify for education benefits if you’re the child or spouse of a service member** and one of the below descriptions is true of the service member.

 **One of these must be true.
-The Servicemember:**
+The service member:**

 - Died in the line of duty after September 10, 2001, **or**
 - Is missing in action or was captured in the line of duty by a hostile force, **or**